Why Choose Journalism and Technical Communication?

 First year student admission is open to high school graduates (or equivalent) who demonstrate academic preparedness, maturity, and seriousness of purpose with educational backgrounds appropriate to their chosen program of study.
 High school courses and grade point average, ACT composite score, and ACT reading and mathematics subscores will be considered in the admission and placement process.
 Transfer students must have at least 12 credits at the time of application with a minimum 2.0 overall GPA including an English and mathematics course, or they must provide their high school records and ACT scores for admission review.

 The Technical and Professional Communication program leads to a bachelor of science degree.
-Graduation requires a minimum 2.0 GPA overall with 3.0 cumulative GPA in 300-level ENGL courses and 2.0 GPA in all TPC upper-level courses (380, 411, 491, 499), and at least 120 credits including completion of all general education requirements as outlined on the General Education website.
+Graduation requires a 3.0 cumulative GPA in all 300+ level ENGL courses, with a minimum 2.3 GPA in individual ENGL courses, and at least 120 credits including completion of all general education requirements as outlined on the General Education website.
 Students also must present a satisfactory portfolio for graduation.

 Department of Languages and Literature